-The programme of activities will be available in May 2019.
+The programme of activities will be made available in April 2020.
 In the meantime, sign up for email updates on all our news and events.

-Last year’s MRC Festival took place from 14 to 24 June, with MRC-funded researchers showcasing their work at over 40 activities in the United Kingdom, The Gambia and Uganda, reaching nearly 6,000 members of the public.
+Last year’s MRC Festival took place from 13 to 23 June, with 40 MRC-funded establishments and collaborations showcasing their work through events and activities in England, Scotland, Wales, The Gambia, Kenya and Uganda.

 The activities aimed to inform, inspire and stimulate thinking about medical research.

-The Science Fair at UCL was a fun day for all ages and included hands-on activities, demonstrations, games and exhibitions.
-It was hosted by MRC Laboratory for Molecular Cell Biology, MRC Prion Unit and MRC Unit for Lifelong Health and Ageing, MRC Prion Unit and UK Dementia Research Institute.
+The Summer Science Fete at UCL was a fun day for all ages and included hands on activities, interactive demonstrations and games.
+It was hosted by MRC Clinical Trials Unit, MRC Laboratory of Molecular Cell Biology, MRC Unit for Lifelong Health and Ageing, MRC Prion Unit and UK Dementia Research Institute.

 The public joined MRC Human Genetics Unit and MRC Institute of Genetics and Molecular Medicine researchers, clinicians and patients at the ‘Shining a Light on Genetics Disorders’ event at the University of Edinburgh which focused on families affected by genetic conditions.